Results for “civil warrants”

 Michigan Attorney General Dana Nessel joins a 32-state coalition defending geofence warrants before the U.S. Supreme Court in a case that could shape how law enforcement uses location data from technology companies.

-April 8, 2026·Michigan Capitol·3 sources - courts
+April 8, 2026·Michigan Capitol·3 sources - policy

 Michigan Attorney General Leads Bipartisan Coalition on Geofence Warrants and Election Lawsuits